Request a consult for using Microsoft Teams or Zoom in a classroom or computer lab

 Available To

-Ideal Zoom Classroom Locations
+Ideal Classroom Locations

-While Information Technology does supply simple webcams in most classrooms, not every classroom is ideally equipped to hold a Zoom or other web tool meeting.
+While Information Technology does supply simple webcams in most classrooms, not every classroom is ideally equipped to hold a Microsoft Teams, Zoom or other web tool meeting.
 We highly encourage that you request a consult well in advance of a potential meeting so there's time to make adjustments if necessary.

 Request Classroom Zoom Consult

-Related Articles (5)
+Related Articles (6)

 A full account for Zoom is available to all Bowdoin faculty, students and administrative staff.
 Follow the directions for logging in to the Zoom on the web, desktop, and mobile client.